alessioverdone/TextEmbeddings_HDC/README.md

 # TextEmbeddings_HDC
-COde repository for the project of HDC text embeddings
+Code repository for the project of HDC text embeddings